 Street lighting and reporting a fault

-Roads Service is responsible for the design, installation and maintenance of street lights, illuminated sign lights and illuminated bollards on public roads and streets across Northern Ireland.
+Transport NI (formerly known as Roads Service) is responsible for the design, installation and maintenance of street lights, illuminated sign lights and illuminated bollards on public roads and streets across Northern Ireland.

 Reporting a problem with street lights

-You can report a fault to Roads Service online, by e-mail, in writing or in person to the relevant office or by telephone (for emergencies only).
+You can report a fault to Transport NI (formerly known as Roads Service) online, by e-mail, in writing or in person to the relevant office or by telephone (for emergencies only).

 - Report a fault (Department for Regional Development website)